Goasler/Goasler/README.md

 - 🌱 I’m always learning new things while write scripts in Linux/bash or make Webdesign (including php&mysql)

 Hope you find my scripts/programs useful and interesting.
-I am always grateful for constructive tips for my Programs.
+I am always grateful for constructive tips.

 I wish you all the best and have a nice day.